gentrace/gentrace-node/README.md

 In both scenarios, the Gentrace SDK helper functions (like `interaction()` and `evalOnce()`) typically handle setting the `gentrace.sample` value in the OpenTelemetry Baggage for the operations they trace.

+## Examples

 See the `examples/` directory for runnable examples demonstrating these concepts with OpenTelemetry.
+Instructions for running the examples are in the [examples/README.md](examples/README.md) file.

 ## Contributing